 On the Menu: Croissant Sandwiches, fresh fruit, cheese and crackers, sparkling cider, THIS AMAZING CAKE from Freeport Bakery, madelines, waffle bar for breakfast

 Games: No. Absolutely not.
-I had this idea for a Louvre mystery game where we’d go on a scavenger hunt to find out who stole the Mona Lisa, but I decided to half-ass the party like I do pretty much everything else in life and abandoned game creativity.
+I had this idea for a Louvre mystery game where we’d go on a scavenger hunt to find out who stole the Mona Lisa, but I decided to abandon game creativity.
 Sigh.
 I DID throw down a pink carpet “runway” and slapped a Paris themed backdrop to the wall.
 We had a basket of props and dress up items.
 Later we turned on some music and had an epic dance party.
 The kids loved it!

 Party Favors: I found adorable pink and black mini hat boxes on Amazon (link below).
 We filled them with Paris friendship charm bracelets (also from Amazon), then we hit up Target and found mini nail files, nail stickers, bubble necklaces, and little tiara hair combs.